climate-action-kits/pxt-fwd-edu/gr6-glaciers-modify.md

 Some small rectangles of white paper, folded in half—these are our 'icebergs.'

 ~hint Tell me More
-- We use black and white paper to show how different parts of our Earth work.
+- We use black and white paper to show how different parts of our Earth works.
 - The black paper is like the ocean.
 It helps us see how much light and heat the ocean can soak up or bounce off.
 - The white paper 'icebergs' help reflect light back up into the sky, which keeps the ocean from getting too warm hint~

 ## Modify Step 7
 Now, let’s get our code ready to log data.
 First, unplug your project from the computer.
 Next, hold down the A button on the micro:bit.
-While you’re holding it, cover the baseplate with the white paper.
+While you’re holding it, cover the baseplate with white paper.
 Keep holding the button for 8 seconds, then let go and take off the paper.

 ~hint Tell me More
-- We start with white paper to see what normal data looks like.
+- We start with a white paper to see what normal data looks like.
 - Holding the A button for 8 seconds lets our Micro:bit gather a lot of data. hint~

+## Modify Step 8
+Now, grab your black piece of paper and cover the baseplate with it.
+This time, let's count to ten while you hold the A button!

+~hint Tell me More
+- The black paper is like the ocean because it acts similar to how the ocean does with light.
+- Counting to ten helps us get a lot of information about our 'ocean. hint~

+## Modify Step 9